Complexity of Fermionic Dissipative Interactions and Applications to Quantum Computing: Application to cold atoms

 The computational scheme utilizes pairs of sites to encode individual logical qubits.
 The logical qubit states are $|0\>_L = |0\>|\mu_j\>$ and $|1\>_L = |\mu_j\>|0\>$, irrespective of the atom's type $\mu_j$.
 Single-qubit gates can be performed using the local potentials and coherent hopping between logical qubit sites.

-At the same time, we consider two distinct ways of constructing entangling gates, depending on the atomic electronic structure.
-The first method we consider is designed for alkaline-earth(-like) atoms such as $^{87}$Sr \cite{targat2006accurate} and $^{173}$Yb \cite{Scazza2014observation,riegger2018localized}.
+Previously, we discussed how to use Feschbach resonance to induce and control the dissipation of alkali atoms using the example of $^{40}$K. We now step aside to describe how a generic entangling gate works for a larger group of atoms, assuming that the same level of control can be applied to them as well.
+We consider two distinct ways of constructing entangling gates, depending on the atomic electronic structure.
+The first method we consider is designed for alkaline-earth(like) atoms such as $^{87}$Sr \cite{targat2006accurate} and $^{173}$Yb \cite{Scazza2014observation,riegger2018localized}.
 We can use nuclear-spin polarized metastable states $^1S_0$ and $^3P_0$ as the two species $\mu_1$ and $\mu_2$ \cite{daley2008quantum} in order to apply a species-dependent hopping term $J^\mu_{ij}$.
 The scattering length between $\mu_1$ and $\mu_2$ can then be potentially tuned by optical or orbital Feshbach resonances to be purely imaginary.
 Alternatively, one could use $^3P_2$ instead of $^3P_0$, in which case a magnetic Feshbach resonance is also an option.
 However, this method has limited applicability to alkali atoms, for example $^{87}$Rb \cite{anderlini2007controlled} or $^{40}$K (described above), where the states $\mu_i$ are encoded into different angular momentum projections $m_f$.
 This is because a state-dependent lattice in alkali atoms \cite{lee2007sublattice} can exhibit significant single-atom dissipation rates.
 For alkali atoms, therefore, we propose an additional scheme that does not rely on an internal-state-dependent lattice and uses the same lattice potential for both states.
-In order to implement entangling gates, we will make use of single-qubit rotations with single-site resolution.
+In order to implement entangling gates, we make use of single-qubit rotations with single-site resolution.
 This can be achieved using two-photon Raman transitions induced by focused laser beams or other similar techniques \cite{yavuz06, zhang2006manipulation, gorshkov2008coherent}.
 Both schemes can be used interchangeably.